National Counter Terrorism Centre

 The National Counter Terrorism Centre (NCTC) was a proposed federal anti-terror agency to be created in India, modelled on the National Counterterrorism Center of the US.
 The proposal arose after the 2008 Mumbai attacks a.k.a.
 26/11 attacks where several intelligence and operational failures revealed the need for a federal agency with real time intelligence inputs of actionable value specifically to counter terrorist acts against India.
-The proposal has however met with much criticism from the Chief Ministers of various states who see this as a means of weakening India's federalism.
+The proposal has however met with much criticism from the Chief Ministers of various states who saw it as a means of weakening India's federalism, So finally the proposal was discarded saying already exists coordinating mechanisms in the system and government denied the need of NCTC.